nitohu/wallclock/README.md

 ## Client

-The client requires a small arduino/microcontroller with a WiFi shield.
+The client is built from a small arduino/microcontroller with a WiFi shield (ESP8266 microcontroller).
-You'll also need an WS2812B LED strips, favorably made of 120 LEDs.
+You'll also need a WS2812B LED strip, favorably made of 120 LEDs.

 I'm using an ESP8266 with a builtin WiFi shield.
 The LED strip of my clock is wrapped around a 3D printed bracket, which I also use to screw the clock to the wall.